kfieldho/limone-watchapp/README.md

 |Value1     |task                  |task name enable to select from Today's Todoist task             |
 |OccurredAt |May 5, 2013 at 11:30PM|Date and time event occurred, filled by IFTTT                    |

-You can select task name from Today's tasks in [Todoist](https://todoist.com/) with Todoist API token in configuration.
+Value1 can be filled with task name from Today's tasks in [Todoist](https://todoist.com/) with Todoist API token in configuration.

 screenshots for work/break timer in Aplite, Basalt, Chalk are following.